kerismithlabatunc/Sturgill_2023_BAP1_Paper/figure_code/README.md

 # Figure code

+The figure code is uploaded here as an R markdown (Rmd) file and as a simplified R script with the Rmd text commented out. \
-Due to Github file size limit constraints, data used in the Rmd are hosted on Zenodo as **data.zip**: https://zenodo.org/records/10180501
+Due to Github file size limit constraints, data used in the Rmd are hosted on [Zenodo](https://zenodo.org/records/10180501) as **data.zip**.

 > [!Note]
 To run Rmd code, first extract data.zip.
 Extracted data folder and Rmd must be in the same directory for the Rmd to run.